sanekee/limi/README.md

 | Regexp | {myid:[0-9]+} | 2 | A regular expression matcher uses the regular expression syntax defined after the colon (e.g. `[0-9]+`) to match string.
 Matched value will be set in the value context. |
 | Label | {slug} | 3 | A label wildcard matcher matches everything.
 Matched value is set in the value context. |

-When a string matches multiple matchers, they are matched accoriding to the priority.
+When a string matches multiple matchers, they are matched according to the priority.

 #### Example